 Although a native Texan, I’ve spent most of my adult life in the southeast.
 I studied English/Creative Writing at the College of William & Mary in Virginia, where I started falling in love with the power and therapeutic potential of self-expression.
 After a few years working in marketing communications, I went back to school and completed a dual M.S.W. and M.Div. at UNC-Chapel Hill School of Social Work and Duke Divinity School, where I enjoyed studying intersections of mental health, social justice, and spirituality.

 At present, I’m a clinical social worker (LCSWA) licensed in the state of North Carolina and working as an outpatient therapist in private practice with Mindful Collaboration.

-For self-care, I enjoy staying involved in the community, reading, writing, watching Netflix, cooking, walking the dog, and spending time with friends & family.
+For self-care, I enjoy staying involved in the community, reading, writing, watching Netflix, cooking, walking the dog, and spending time with loved ones.